1 Corinthians 14:34 – ‘Women should be silent in the churches’

 ‘This view has to assume that 11:5 was in fact not implying Paul’s approval of women praying or prophesying publicly, but surely if that were the case he would have had to say so.
 Or else one has to assume, without any contextual support, that two different kinds of Christian assemblies are in view in the two passages.
 Or, if one has an extremely low view of Paul, not only as uninspired but also as unable to remember what he has recently written, one can simply admit a contradiction.
 But these approaches surely reflect last-ditch resorts to support a highly chauvinistic interpretation of 14:34–35.’

 7. Yet another approach is to suggest that this prohibition was restricted to a particular situation in Corinth (and a similar situation in Ephesus, 1 Tim 2:12).
-Stott (Issues facing Christians today, 4th ed, p340) cites Richard and Catherine Clark Kroeger as suggesting that this interpretation.
+Stott (Issues facing Christians today, 4th ed, p340) cites Richard and Catherine Clark Kroeger as suggesting this interpretation.
 They pointed out

 ‘that ancient Corinth was a well-known centre of the worship of Bacchus…, which included frenzied shouting, especially by women.
 They, therefore, suggest that Paul was urging self-control in worship, in place of wild ecstasies, and the lalein he was forbidding (an onomatopoeic word) was either the mindless ritual shouting of “alala” or the babbling of idle gossip.’